 48.2.
 Departmental Staffing Concerns.
-Workload, work area and staffing considerations will be appropriate subjects for Joint Union/Management meetings.
+Workload, work area and staffing considerations will be appropriate subjects for Joint Union/Management meetings (JLM).
+Upon request, a departmental JLM for staffing concerns will be scheduled for a mutually agreeable date, time, and length.
+The Parties will make a good faith effort to schedule the JLM within thirty (30) days of the request.